Sponsors & Partners

 Donors & Supporters

 Individual Supporters: More than 1,000 individuals and foundations contribute to Free the Slaves every year.
 A wide range of artists, authors, actors, musicians and thought leaders have helped: including Desmond Tutu, Forest Whitaker, Esperanza Spalding, Jason Mraz, Paul Simon, Demi Moore, Ashton Kutcher, Jillian Anderson, Tom Shadyac, Sir Ken Robinson, Virginia Williams and Isabel Allende.
-See our Freedom Circles page for details about our major giving program.

 Institutional Supporters: Numerous government agencies and private foundations have supported our work.